 First, don’t make anything up.
-Colleges will check what you put on their applications, and it is not unheard of for students to be rejected because they lied on their activities list.
-What you should do is this: focus on something particular from those activities and how you made an impact on it.
+Colleges will check what you put on their applications, and it is not unheard of for students to be rejected because they lied about their activities.
+(Also, it’s easy to do a quick Google search for “your name + accolade.”)
+What you should do is this: think back on your high school activities and how you made an impact.
 Maybe you wrote an article for the school newspaper that exposed a controversial policy, or maybe you lobbied the school administration to put a vending machine in the cafeteria.
-Perhaps you run the definitive website on Pokemon card games.
-Focus on specific things you did, and try to play that up on your application.
+Perhaps you run the definitive website on Pokémon in your area.
+Focus on specific things you did and beef them up on your application.

-Now, having said that, if all you do in high school is get good grades and test scores, some admission officers will be likely to think, “How boring.”
-Though it may seem paradoxical, good grades alone will not get you into college either (although you stand a much better chance than with bad grades).
-This is where the extracurriculars really are important.
-If you have good grades and test scores, and you can point to one of those stunning accomplishments mentioned before, you are to get into whatever college you want, whether it’s Harvard or the state university.
-Even if you don’t have the trophy room factor going for you, having a good extracurricular résumé is the piece of the puzzle that, when combined with good grades and test scores, will give you a good chance at getting into any college.
-They let college admission officers make a connection with you as a real person who could be going to college next year, not just a couple numbers.
+Now, having said that, if all you do in high school is get good grades and test scores, some admission officers will be likely to think, “Well, that’s a little boring.”
+You’re obviously working hard to do well in school—but that’s not the only thing you care about, right?
+(Right?!)
+Though it may seem paradoxical, good grades alone will not get you into college either—although they’re definitely much better than bad grades.
+This is where the extracurriculars actually are important.
+If you have good grades and test scores, and you can point to one of those stunning accomplishments mentioned before, you’re going to get into virtually whatever college you want.
+And maybe even get a scholarship or two for your extracurriculars.
+Even if you don’t have your own personal trophy room, having a good extracurricular résumé is the piece of the college admission puzzle that, when combined with good grades and test scores, will give you a good chance at getting into just about any college.
+It lets college admission officers make a connection with you as a real person who could be going to their college next year.